mighdoll/lygia-static-example/README.md

-# WESL with a Bundler
+# WESL with a Bundler, Static Linking

 This example shows how you can use [WESL](https://wesl-lang.dev/) with Vite and Lygia.